mit-acl/mppi_numba/README.md

 ```

 ### Example jupyter notebooks
-The repo provides a few jupyter notebooks with examples of how to use the provided functionalities.
-To run an example right away, try the `test.ipynb`
-notebook.
-To reproduce the benchmark example in **INSERT LINK TO PAPER**, run `benchmark.ipynb` and visualize the result in `benchmark_vis.ipynb`.

-Please start the jupyter notebook server in the root directory of the cloned repo and select the configured virtual environment.
-Jupyter notebook server can be started with
+Please start the jupyter notebook server within the venv in the root directory of the cloned repo:
 ```
 cd PROJECT_ROOT_DIR # Go to root folder of cloned repo jupyter notebook    # Start jupyter notebook server
 ```

+The repo provides a few jupyter notebooks with examples of how to use the provided functionalities.
+To run an example right away, try the `test.ipynb` notebook.
+To reproduce the benchmark example in **INSERT LINK TO PAPER**, run `benchmark.ipynb` and visualize the result in `benchmark_vis.ipynb`.

+\* **Note: In the menu of an opened notebook, click "Kernel"-->"Change kernel"-->"venv" to configure the kernel.
+This only has to be done and saved once per notebook.**

 **Overview of the notebooks**:
 1. `test.ipynb`: Initialization of a custom semantic environment with ground truth traction distributions.
 The MPPI planner uses the traction distribution to plan risk-aware trajectories to reach goals.